Trellio123/Trells-Practical-exam/README.md

   <img src="https://imgur.com/qCFBa22.png" />
 </p>
 <p>
-  Log back into VM-1 as the domain controller and verify that VM-2 is in the Computer folder
+  Log back into VM-1 as the domain controller and verify that VM-2 is in the Computer folder.
 </p>
 <br/>
 <br>